 The deer ticks like the humidity in our area and its "natural host species" is also there.

 "They like to feed off deer, people and dogs," she explained.
 "They like the weather and wildlife presence around here."

-Page 2 of 3 - The lone star tick, which is also of concern, carries other tick-borne diseases, particularly tick fever and anaplasmosis.
+The lone star tick, which is also of concern, carries other tick-borne diseases, particularly tick fever and anaplasmosis.

 Esser stated that "up to 20 percent" of dogs that test positive for Lyme disease can also have a second tick-borne disease simultaneously.
 She added that it's "yet to be proven" if cats can get Lyme disease.

 "There seems to be something unique about cats' immune systems," she said.

 She said that it's "not uncommon" to have a person and a dog be affected with Lyme disease in the same household.

 "Lyme disease is treatable for both humans and dogs," said Esser.
 "There is also a vaccine for dogs."

 Cherry Ridge can test for Lyme disease as well as tick fever and anaplasmosis with a test called Accuplex4.

 "The newer tests can tell the difference between any vaccine symptoms and the infection," Esser stated.